-War doesn’t silence culture — it sharpens it.
+War doesn’t mute culture — it sharpens it.
 And art isn’t a luxury to postpone until better times.
 They are both forces of resistance and ways to safeguard identity.

 Back Fire offers vivid reminders that even the smallest creative gestures can carry weight — and that culture remains a lifeline, even in the darkest times.